simonyiszk/tanfolyam-web/src/data/courses/kir-dev/ruby-on-rails.md

   - backend
 ---

-A 2 alkalmas Ruby on Rilas tanfolyamon megismerkedhettek a nyelv és a keretrendszer adta lehetőségekkel.
+A 2 alkalmas Ruby on Rails tanfolyamon megismerkedhettek a nyelv és a keretrendszer adta lehetőségekkel.